Goh Sze Fei: 2025

 Started the season as world number 2 in the BWF ranking, Goh and Izzuddin snapped their first India Open title by defeating Korean pair of Seo Seung-jae and Kim Won-ho in 3 sets.
 It was also the first title of the year for the pair.
 In July, Goh and Izzuddin failed to defend their Japan Open crown the previous year, losing to Seo and Kim in straight sets.

+2026

+In January, Goh and Izzuddin won their first title in the Indonesia Masters against Raymond Indra and Nikolaus Joaquin of Indonesia.
+However, they lost their second final at their home ground in Malaysia Masters against the Danish pair of Daniel Lundgaard and Mads Vestergaard.
+In early June, Goh and Izzuddin ended the 18-year wait for men's doubles champion at the Indonesia Open by defeating the same opponent they faced back in January, Indra and Joaquin.